KarimLithy123/Instant_Practical_Training/Twitter-Sentiment/readme.md

-This project is about twitter sentiment analysis to classify positive , negative, neutral tweets
+This project is about twitter sentiment analysis to classify positive and negative tweets